7 Best Non Smart Thermostats of 2026

 FAQs

-What type of HVAC systems are compatible with a non-smart thermostat?
+What HVAC systems are compatible with a non-smart thermostat?

 Do I need a C-wire for a non-smart thermostat?